-- The District will continue to provide education through in-classroom presentations with an increase of 10 presentations in 2020. - The District will increase presentations made to 7th-12th grade students by 10 in 2020. - The District will increase the number of educators visiting the Little Red School House & Little Red School House Too by 10 teachers in 2020 by increasing press and outreach about the program. - The District will provide at least 2 free adult educational seminars on environmental topics and 10 adult presentations in the community in 2020. - The Education Coordinator will mentor 4 High School Seniors that choose an environmentally friendly Senior Project in 2020. - The District will provide 25 Recycling Center Tours and 15 Landfill Tours in 2020.
+- The District will provide virtual programming options for K-6 with a goal of 10 presentations in 2021. - The District will provide in-classroom programs and special presentations when possible with an increase of 10 in 2021. - The District will provide 10 presentations (either in person or virtual) to 7th-12th grade students in 2021. - The District will increase the number of educators visiting the Little Red School House & Little Red School House Too by 10 teachers in 2021 by increasing press and outreach about the program. - The District will provide at least 4 free adult educational seminars on environmental topics and 10 adult presentations in the community in 2021. - The Education Coordinator will mentor 4 High School Seniors that choose an environment related Senior Project in 2021. - The District will provide 20 tours of either the Recycling Center Tours or Landfill in 2021.